 Shawcor Expands Reach Into Nuclear, Aerospace and Other Industrial Wire and Cable Markets Through Acquisition of Kanata Electronic Services Ltd

-/EIN News/ -- TORONTO, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- Shawcor Ltd. (“Shawcor” or the “Company”) (TSX: SCL) announced that it has acquired Kanata Electronic Services Limited (“Kanata”), a privately owned manufacturer and supplier of specialty cable assemblies and wire harnesses for the nuclear and aerospace industries.
-Kanata serves customers around the globe from a single, Toronto area site and will be integrated into Shawcor’s ShawFlex wire and cable business.
+TORONTO, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Shawcor Ltd. ("Shawcor" or the "Company") SCL announced that it has acquired Kanata Electronic Services Limited ("Kanata"), a privately owned manufacturer and supplier of specialty cable assemblies and wire harnesses for the nuclear and aerospace industries.
+Kanata serves customers around the globe from a single, Toronto area site and will be integrated into Shawcor's ShawFlex wire and cable business.

 "The addition of Kanata to our existing wire and cable portfolio will unlock significant opportunities for vertical integration and market expansion over the coming years," said Frank Cistrone, President of Shawcor's Automotive & Industrial segment.
 "Kanata's portfolio of technologies, certifications and customer relationships are tightly aligned to ShawFlex's existing capabilities and will accelerate our strategic growth objectives in key market sectors and geographies.
 This transaction is a compelling example of Shawcor's commitment to enhancing organic growth through selective acquisitions and I'm excited to welcome the Kanata employees to our team."